 -

-Acts on the meridians of the bladder and gallbladder (if you stretch your arms diagonally upwards you also activate the meridians of the lungs, heart and intestines)
+It affects the meridians of the bladder and gallbladder (If you stretch your arms diagonally upwards, you also activate the meridians of the lungs, heart and intestines)

 Position 3: Squat - Malasana

-Squat down and open your legs wide enough so that your upper body fits between them.
+Squat down, open your legs wide enough so that your upper body fits between them.

-If your feet aren't completely on the ground, you can place a blanket or block under each heel.
-Otherwise, you can just sit on a yoga block.
+If your feet aren't flat on the ground, you can place a blanket or a block under each heel.
+Alternatively, you can simply sit on a yoga block.
 Make sure your knees and toes are pointing in the same direction.

-Bring your hands in Anjali Mudra - in prayer - to your heart and push your knees/thighs apart with light pressure from your elbows.
-At the same time, press your thighs against your elbows.
-Imagine that you are a marionette that is being gently pulled upwards at the top of your head - this should straighten your spine.
+Bring your hands to your heart in Anjali Mudra - in prayer - and gently push your knees/thighs apart with your elbows.
+Press your thighs against your elbows simultaneously.
+Imagine you are a marionette being gently pulled upwards by the crown of your head – this should straighten your spine.

-To release the pose, bring your hands to the ground in front of you and slowly straighten your legs.
-Then gently bend your knees and raise your upper body, vertebra by vertebra.
+To release the pose, place your hands on the ground in front of you and slowly straighten your legs.
+Then gently bend your knees and lift your torso, vertebra by vertebra.
 This position ends in a standing position.

 Variations:

-Place your hands on the back of your head and gently let your chin sink to your chest.
-Bring your feet together, spread your knees wide apart and lean forward.
-Then either clasp your hands behind your back or grab your ankles and hold on to them.
+Place your hands behind your head and gently lower your chin towards your chest.
+Bring your feet together, spread your knees wide, and lean forward.
+Then either clasp your hands behind your back or grasp your ankles. and hold on to these.

 -